“God has mercifully ordered that the human brain works slowly; first the blow, hours afterwards the bruise.”

 - Domestic violence

-- Neglect by parents, absence of parents, death of parents.
+- Neglect by parents, the absence of parents, death of parents.

 - Unsafe environment: war, natural disaster, crime